Red Drum Regulation Changes 2026

 The latest Red Drum stock assessment conducted by the Atlantic States Marine Fisheries Commission (ASMFC) found the southern stock, which includes Georgia, is both overfished and experiencing overfishing.
 This signals that the population is stressed and needs rebuilding to stay healthy for the future.
 There are not enough adult fish to reproduce and too many fish are being caught.
 Scientists believe fewer young fish are surviving to adulthood due to a mix of fishing pressure and environmental changes.
 The report showed that the spawning potential ratio, a key measure of the population’s health, is below safe levels.

-Georgia Department of Natural Resources Coastal Resources Division (CRD) will host two Town Hall meetings to discuss changes to recreational Red Drum (Sciaenops ocellatus) fishing regulations in Georgia.
+Georgia Department of Natural Resources Coastal Resources Division (CRD) hosted two Town Hall meetings to discuss changes to recreational Red Drum (Sciaenops ocellatus) fishing regulations in Georgia.

 • Wednesday, Feb.
 25, 2026, at 6 p.m. (in-person or virtually)